-There is a statement in our fundamental beliefs that says “when we cannot harmonize science with Scripture, it is because we have an ‘imperfect comprehension of either science or revelation.’”
-Whether Creation took 6 sequential 24-hour days or not, the Genesis 1 Scripture paints the picture of Creation inserted below:
+There is a statement in the Seventh-Day Adventist fundamental beliefs that says “when we cannot harmonize science with Scripture, it is because we have an ‘imperfect comprehension of either science or revelation.’”
+Whether Creation took 6 sequential 24-hour days or not, the literal texts of Genesis 1 and other biblical texts paint the picture of Creation inserted below:

 This is the world described in Genesis 1 and much of the Old Testament.
 Is that the world we believe we live in?
-If not, is it possible that we are operating under an “imperfect comprehension of revelation?”
+If not, is it possible that a purely literal reading of these texts is an “imperfect comprehension of revelation?”